-“Data mining, also called knowledge discovery in databases, in computer science, is the process of discovering interesting and useful patterns and relationships in large volumes of data.
-The fieldcombines tools from statistics and artificial intelligence (such as neural networks and machine learning) with database management to analyze large digital collections, known as data sets.
+“Data mining, also called knowledge discovery in databases (KDD), is the process of discovering interesting and useful patterns and relationships in large volumes of data.
+The field combines tools from statistics and artificial intelligence (such as neural networks and machine learning) with database management to analyze large digital collections, known as data sets.
 Data mining is widely used in business (insurance, banking, retail), science research (astronomy, medicine), and government security (detection of criminals and terrorists).”
 Clifton, Christopher (2010).
 "Encyclopædia Britannica: Definition of Data Mining".
 Retrieved 2016-03-15.

 - Introduction to Data Mining (DM) and Knowledge Discovery in Databases (KDD)

-- Data preprocessing, feature selection, similarity and distance functions
+- Datasets, feature spaces, preprocessing and distance functions

 - Outlier detection

 - distance-based approaches, statistical approaches, density-based approaches (LOF), clustering-based approaches

 - Lecture: every Wednesday 12:15 - 13:45, starting from 11.04.2018

 - Tutorials: directly after the lecture, 14:00-15:30

 - Room: Multimedia-Hörsaal (3703 - 023), Appelstraße 4, 30167 Hannover